openstack-archive/pylockfile/trunk/doc/lockfile.rst

 used in this fashion.
-While support for timeouts could be implemented, there is no support for handling the eventual :exc:`Timeout` exceptions raised by the :func:`__enter__` method, so you would have to protect the :stmt:`with` statement with a :stmt:`try` statement.
-The resulting construct would not be much simpler than just using a :stmt:`try` statement in the first place.
+While support for timeouts could be implemented, there is no support for handling the eventual :exc:`Timeout` exceptions raised by the :func:`__enter__` method, so you would have to protect the :keyword:`with` statement with a :keyword:`try` statement.
+The resulting construct would not be much simpler than just using a :keyword:`try` statement in the first place.

 :class:`FileLock` has the following user-visible methods: